secure411dotorg/rpzone/README.md

 Request the AMI to be shared with your AWS account by sending your AWS account number and identifying yourself to @secure411dotorg

+Or search community AMIs for the term rpzone

 Start the instance up on your own AWS account which will use your own ssh key and security group.

 ssh into the instance